evans-nyang/nlp-from-scratch/README.md

 ## Solution

-Check the CUDA version on your system by running the following command:
+Check the CUDA version on your system by running the following command.

 ```shell
 nvcc --version
 ```

-Check if libcudnn.so.8 exists in your system:
+Check if libcudnn.so.8 exists in your system.

 ```shell
 ls /usr/local/cuda/lib64 | grep libcudnn